-- Social/Behavioral Science Gen. Ed. course for A.A. and A.S. - Social/Behavioral Science Gen. Ed. course for A.A.S. and A.G.E.
+Social/Behavioral Science Gen. Ed. course for A.A. and A.S.

 PSY Psychology

 PSY-118 Interpersonal Psychology 3 (3-0) FS

 This course introduces the basic principles of psychology as they relate to personal and professional development.
 Emphasis is placed on personality traits, communication/leadership styles, effective problem solving, and cultural diversity as they apply to personal and work environments.
 Upon completion, students should be able to demonstrate an understanding of these principles of psychology as they apply to personal and professional development.
 (1997 SU) This course has been approved to satisfy the following requirement(s):